wamdam/backy2/docs/source/backup.rst

    all \\0), only a reference to the existing block will be stored.
 Otherwise the block is written to the data backend.

 ..
-NOTE:: backy2 does **forward-incremental backups**.
+NOTE:: benji does **forward-incremental backups**.
 So in contrast to
     backward-incremental backups, there will never be any need to create another full backup after a first full backup
-    If you don't trust backy2 (which you always should with any software), you are encouraged to use ``backy2 scrub``, possibly with the ``[-s]`` parameter to see if the backup matches the source.
+    If you don't trust benji (which you always should with any software), you are encouraged to use ``benji scrub``, possibly with the ``[-s]`` parameter to see if the backup matches the source.

 ..
 HINT:: Even the first backup will be differential.
 Either because like in
-    case 1, backy2 deduplicates blocks (in which case you may use tools like ``fstrim`` or ``dd`` to put a lot of \\0 to your empty space), or like in case 2 you can create a ``rbd diff`` without ``--from-snap`` which will create a list of used (=non-sparse) blocks (i.e. all non-used blocks will be skipped).
+    case 1, benji deduplicates blocks (in which case you may use tools like ``fstrim`` or ``dd`` to put a lot of \\0 to your empty space), or like in case 2 you can create a ``rbd diff`` without ``--from-snap`` which will create a list of used (=non-sparse) blocks (i.e. all non-used blocks will be skipped).

-In any case, the backup source may differ in size. backy2 will then assume that the size change has happened at the end of the volume, which is the case if you resize partitions, logical volumes or rbd images.
+In any case, the backup source may differ in size. benji will then assume that the size change has happened at the end of the volume, which is the case if you resize partitions, logical volumes or rbd images.